RineC/RineC/README.md

-- 👀 "Act like a lady, think like an Engineer" LOL
+- 👀 "Act like a lady, think like an Engineer"

 <!---